10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 cheap hotels in banff

-You’ll also enjoy access to a swimming pool, fitness area, and hot tub at The Rundlestone Lodge.
+At The Rundlestone Lodge, you’ll also enjoy access to a swimming pool, fitness area, and hot tub.
 When booking, I recommend not getting the most basic room option.
-We made this mistake last time and ended up on the bottom floor with a window opening to…the pool area.
+We made this mistake last time and ended up on the bottom floor with a window opening to…the indoor pool area – it was awkward.
 We had almost no natural light, and it was really a letdown while staying here.
 All we wanted to do was get outside and in the sunlight!

 Dorothy Motel